Bloomingdale, Michigan

 Bloomingdale is a village in Van Buren County in the U.S. state of Michigan.
-The population was 454 at the 2010 census.
+The population was 513 at the 2020 census.
 The village is located within Bloomingdale Township and is the township seat.

 In the 1930s oil was discovered within the village limits, but pumping has now ceased due to lack of oil.
-Bloomingdale was thought to be a rising city but when the oil ceased so did the attraction.
+Bloomingdale was thought to be a rising city but when the oil ceased, so did the attraction.

-Bloomingdale is considered the midpoint on the Kal-Haven Trail, which runs directly through the main four corners and business district.
+Michigan's Department of Natural Resources considers Bloomingdale to be the midpoint on the Kal-Haven Trail, which runs directly through the main four corners and business district.
 The downtown Augustus Haven Park with its Depot Museum is a picnic stop for trail users.

 History

 Bloomingdale was founded in 1855.
 A post office was established in 1856.
 The small town was platted in 1870 and incorporated as a village in 1881.

 Geography

 According to the United States Census Bureau, the village has a total area of 1.17 sqmi, of which 1.14 sqmi is land and 0.03 sqmi is water.